CTRLShelley/Microsoft-Entra-ID/README.md

 - Access to systems can be assigned appropriately<br>
 - Identity information is stored securely in a central directory
 <br>
-Forty user accourns were created across multiple departments that represent employees within a fictional organization.<br>
+Forty user accounts were created across multiple departments that represent employees within a fictional organization.<br>
 <br>Department Structure:<br>
 - 5 Users - Human Resources<br>
 - 6 Users - Accounting<br>